vitar/clrf/src/en/practice/p12-shared-vision.md

 ## Conclusion

 A shared vision is a guideline, not a rigid plan.
-It helps move in the same direction while preserving each partner’s individuality.
+It helps you move in the same direction while preserving each partner’s individuality.